neurodata/ndstore/_sources/api/autoingest_api.rst.txt

    :synopsis: Create a dataset, project and channels with a JSON file.

    :param server_name: Server Name in NeuroData.
-In the general case this is openconnecto.me.
+In the general case this is neurodata.io.
    :type server_name: string

    :form JSON: Look at the Tech Sheet